dschalk/monads-for-functional-javascript/README.md

 # JS-monads-stable

  These monads are like the Haskell monads in that they resemble the monads of category theory while not actually being mathematical monads.
 See [Hask is not a category](http://math.andrej.com/2016/08/06/hask-is-not-a-category/) by Andrej Bauer.
-They provide a convenient interface for dealing with uncertainty and side effects in a pure functional manner, assigning new values to identifiers (varaiables) without mutation.
-Adherance to the monad laws (see below) helps make the monads robust, versitile, and reliable tools for isolating and chaining sequences of javascript functions.
+They provide a convenient interface for dealing with uncertainty and side effects in a pure functional manner, assigning new values to identifiers (variables) without mutation.
+Adherence to the monad laws (see below) helps make the monads robust, versetile, and reliable tools for isolating and chaining sequences of Javascript functions.

  This is the open source repository for the application running online at [JS-monads-stable](http://schalk.net:3055).
 Aside from being a place to share my ideas and techniques with any developers who might be interested, this repository and the online demonstration can serve as a learning tools for people who are getting familiar with the usefulness of functions that take functions as arguments.